 The popularity of Brazilian cuisine has exploded recently in the United States.
 It’s no wonder Brazilian chain restaurants Fogo de Chao, Texas de Brazil, Rodizio Grill have spread throughout the country at a frantic pace.

-All of them do a great job of serving up classic Brazilian dishes.
 However, if you are lucky enough to find an individually owned local Brazilian restaurant in the area chances are you’ll be treated to some authentic Brazilian fare.

 Learn More About Brazilian Food